 - RITE (Receiver In The Ear, just another name for RIC)

 Bluetooth Hearing Aids, Wireless Versus Non-Wireless Hearing Aids

-Before we delve a little deeper into the different types of hearing aids it is important to discuss a new type that has become commonly known to the general public as Bluetooth hearing aids, but to us in the profession as wireless hearing aids.
+Before we delve a little deeper into the different types of hearing aids it is important to discuss a new kind that has become commonly known to the general public as Bluetooth hearing aids, but to us in the profession as wireless hearing aids.
 All of the hearing device manufacturers have introduced wireless hearing aids over the last few years.
-In the recent past they have even introduced wireless CIC hearing devices.
-Some have even introduced Made For iPhone hearing aids which we will discuss elsewhere.
-While some of them work with Bluetooth connections, they aren't exactly Bluetooth.
-However, just recently most of the hearing aid manufacturers have signed up to the single Bluetooth protocol so a standardised method is coming.
+In the recent past, they have even introduced wireless CIC hearing devices.
+Some have also introduced Made For iPhone hearing aids which we will discuss elsewhere.
+While some of them work with Bluetooth connections, they aren't precisely Bluetooth.
+However, just recently most of the hearing aid manufacturers have signed up to the single Bluetooth protocol, so a standardised method is coming.

 Most of the manufacturers have designed their own flavour of wireless signal.
-Wireless communication between hearing aids and between hearing aids and other accessory devices has really been a game changer for people who wear hearing aids.
-Not just has it made it easier for people to enjoy their TV, phone calls and group situations, the wireless communication has also enabled jaw dropping features in the hearing aids that deliver a much better experience for their users.
+Wireless communication between hearing aids and between hearing aids and other accessory devices has been a game-changer for people who wear hearing aids.
+Not just has it made it easier for people to enjoy their TV, phone calls and group situations, the wireless communication has also enabled jaw-dropping features in the hearing aids that deliver a much better experience for their users.
 As you can probably tell, I like wireless hearing aids.
 Some people choose discretion over wireless communications when choosing custom hearing aids.
 Honestly, and that is what this site is about, honesty, I think they are quite mad.
 Perhaps, certifiable.
-So in finishing, go wireless and you will never go back.
+So in finishing, go wireless, and you will never go back.

 RIC / RITE Hearing Aids